Ya-wen Ho is a poet, graphic artist and type afficonado from Auckland.

 Born in Taipei and a resident of New Zealand since childhood, she works bilingually between Chinese and English, merging the two languages in her very unique performances.

-With degrees from Elam School of Fine Arts and Auckland University, she is currently working on her Masters in Literary Translation at Victoria University.
+With degrees from Elam School of Fine Arts and Auckland University, she is currently a research assisant for the Chinese Scholar's Studio project at Wai-te-ata Press, Victoria University of Wellington.

 She was a guest poet at Poems on the Vine, the closing event of the Yarns in Barns 2016, the Wairarapa Festival of Reading.